superfly/docs/getting-started/troubleshooting.html.md

 ## _Inspecting with SSH_

 You can use `flyctl ssh console` to connect to a running instance of your application.
-If this is your first time using `flyctl ssh` then you need to run `flyctl ssh establish` first.
+Use `flyctl ssh console -s` to select a specific instance.

 ## _Health checks failing_